smilebasti/npmGrafStats/README.md

 This project is a modified clone of  https://github.com/Festeazy/nginxproxymanagerGraf and independent of https://github.com/jc21/nginx-proxy-manager.
 Changes to the original project can be found in the [changelog.md](https://github.com/smilebasti/npmGrafStats/blob/main/changelog.md) file.

-Obviously I'd appreciate anyhelp or feedback :)
+### Obviously I'd appreciate anyhelp or feedback :) Hope you enjoy.
+If you do so, please star this project.
-Hope you enjoy

 # Installation
 If you are using InfluxDB v1 see Branch: https://github.com/smilebasti/npmGrafStats/tree/influx-v1.
 This Branch is not going to be developed in the future!

 ### The Installation instructions can now be found in the [GitHub Wiki](https://github.com/smilebasti/npmGrafStats/wiki).
-Currently supported architectures: amd64, arm/v7 and arm64
+Currently supported architectures: `amd64`, `arm/v7` and `arm64`

 A full installation example is availlable with the [docker-compose.yml](https://github.com/smilebasti/npmGrafStats/blob/main/docker-compose.yml)